hyperledger-archives/grid-rfcs/0000-catalog.md

 ### Catalog Product Schema Definition

-This schema defines the additional attributes required of a grid product, such that it may be considered a "catalog product".
+This schema defines the additional attributes required of a Grid product, such that it may be considered a "catalog product".
 Catalog products should be grouped with other catalog products.
-Once grouped, the grid catalog can be shared with other participants in a grid network.
+Once grouped, the Grid catalog can be shared with other participants in a Grid network.

-Any grid product added to a catalog (thus becoming a catalog product) will need to contain a reference fields to the original product (product_id, product_namespace, and owner) and a catalog_id.
+Any Grid product added to a catalog (thus becoming a catalog product) will need to contain a reference fields to the original product (product_id, product_namespace, and owner) and a catalog_id.
 A catalog product schema may also be defined to require additional fields for that catalog_product.
 This